Stephen, along with his wife Kim, is an avid traveler who enjoys collecting interesting stories from the places he visits.

 Once Ernest Hemingway's private residence, this beautiful Key West property is now the Ernest Hemingway Home and Museum.
-The house was originally built in 1851 by marine architect, Asa Tift.
+The house was originally built in 1851 by marine architect Asa Tift.
 It was purchased by Hemingway in 1931 from the City of Key West for $8000 in back taxes.
-Boarded up and abandoned when they bought it, Ernest and his wife Pauline fixed the property up and added a great many of their own touches to the place, including the chandeliers, a pool, and a number of pieces of furniture that they had shipped from Europe.
+The house was boarded up and abandoned when they bought it, but Ernest and his wife Pauline fixed the property up and added a great many of their own touches to the place, including the chandeliers, a pool, and a number of pieces of furniture that they had shipped from Europe.
 The chandeliers are still there as well as much of the original furniture.

 The ten years that Hemingway lived in Key West with Pauline and their two sons, Patrick and Gregory, were some of the most productive of his distinguished writing career.

-The couple divorced in 1940, however, and Ernest moved to Cuba with his new wife, Martha Gellhorn.
-Pauline and the kids stayed in the Key West house until her death in 1951, after which Ernest rented out the main house.
-He returned frequently to Key West during the 1940s and 1950s, until his death from a self-inflicted gunshot wound in 1961.
+However, the couple divorced in 1940, and Ernest moved to Cuba with his new wife, Martha Gellhorn.
+Pauline and the kids stayed in the Key West house until she died in 1951, after which Ernest rented out the main house.
+He returned frequently to Key West during the 1940s and 1950s until his death from a self-inflicted gunshot wound in 1961.
 After that, the house was sold by his estate to a Key West couple who opened it as a private museum.
 Their family still owns and operates the museum to this day.

 Given the Hemingway's love of Key West, it is not surprising that many people believe that the couple's spirits still inhabit their beloved home and grounds there.
 It is purported that Hemingway often quipped to his friends in Key West that it was there, in that house, that he would be spending his afterlife.
 Many believe he is.

-It wasn't long after Hemingway's death that people reported seeing his ghost in and around the house.
-Early sightings were reported by some Key West residents who were not yet aware of the famous author's untimely demise.
-Walking by the house, they noticed Ernest on his second story veranda.
-He waved to them and they waved back.
-It was only later when they mentioned to some friends that they had seen Ernest at the house that they learned of his tragic death at his home in Idaho.
+Not long after Hemingway's death, people reported seeing his ghost in and around the house.
+Early sightings were reported by some Key West residents who were unaware of the famous author's untimely demise.
+Walking by the house, they noticed Ernest on his second-story veranda.
+He waved to them, and they waved back.
+It was only later, when they mentioned to some friends that they had seen Ernest at the house, that they learned of his tragic death at his home in Idaho.

 In the years since, he has been seen quite often on the same veranda, frequently giving a wave to passersby.
 Tour guides and guests have also seen Hemingway wandering the house and walking around the grounds.
 He most frequently appears, however, in his loft writing room, where he is known to have written some of his best works.
 People have also reported the sound of a typewriter clicking away in the early morning—the time of day that Hemingway preferred to write.